sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 ^^^^^^^^^^^^

 When requested for a file, it will return the content of the file.
-It will behave as for the REST API.
+It will behave similarly to the REST API.

-HEAD the same behaviour and will return the same response codes as for GET, with the exception that the body is always empty.
+HEAD has the same behaviour and will return the same response codes as for GET, with the exception that the body is always empty.